niemaattarian/MD5-Hashing-Algorithm/Overview.md

 ![7](images/rainbow_table.jpg)[7]

-The attacker hashes and loads a large number of predefined hashed passwords, some of which would be commonly used and compares them with the stored hashed passwords in a system search for a match of hashes.
+The attacker loads a large number of predefined hashed passwords, some of which would be commonly used and compares them with the stored hashed passwords in a system search for a match of hashes.
 This method is used to crack passwords in the shortest amount of time compared to  other techniques.
 Although this is an efficient method for cracking passwords, it is highly storage inefficient [6].
 The rainbow table attacks have been used on applications using MD5 and SHA-1 in the past, hence, storing passwords using these algorithms aforementioned are highly advised against.

 ##### 2. Collision Attacks
 Collision attacks express circumstances where two non-identical data files or sets produce an identical hash value when calculated.
 Although considered computationally infeasible for two different files to produce an identical hashed output, in 2005, hashing collision was achieved by Xiaoyun Wang and Hongbo Yu of the Shandong University in China.
 They presented their research findings detailing how they the cracked the MD5 hash function [8][9].